2026 - General Government

 TIDA – Bridge Access Improvements

 The first of these projects, the new westbound on- and off-ramps, was completed in October 2016.
 The second project, an interchange between eastbound on- and off-ramps and access roads on Yerba Buena Island began construction in June 2020 and opened in October 2022.
-The third project to replace the seismically deficient viaduct structures (Westside Bridges Project) is expected to commence in Spring 2023 and be completed by 2025.
+The third project to replace the seismically deficient viaduct structures (Westside Bridges Project) is under construction and will be completed by 2026.
 The fourth project, the Multi-Use Pathway Project, is also being led by the SFCTA and will provide a bike/ped connection from the existing Vista Point at the end of the Bay Bridge East Span along Treasure Island Road to Treasure Island and the new ferry terminal.
 Timing for the construction of the Multi-Use Pathway is dependent on securing construction funding.

 TIDA – Horizontal Infrastructure

 The project includes more than 290 acres of new public open spaces including parks, public access trails, shoreline and other waterfront improvements to enhance public use and enjoyment of the San Francisco Bay.
-The initial development of these facilities is a developer responsibility, but the ownership of these facilities and their future operation, renewal, and improvement will be the responsibility of TIDA.
-The Community Facilities District formed over the islands in 2017 will provide a stable stream of revenues to support parks operations.
+The initial development of these facilities is a developer responsibility.
+Upon completion, the City via TIDA will accept ownership of these facilities.
+Per City Charter requirements, future operation, renewal, and improvement will be the responsibility of City Staff.
+The Community Facilities District formed over the islands in 2017 and subsequent formations, in addition to a developer subsidy, intend to provide a stream of revenues to support parks operations.

 TIDA – Transportation Improvements